tjguk/networkzero/README.rst

 on the network in the face of DHCP changes and switching from development to live networks.

-So in the spirit of PyGame Zero and GPIO Zero, I'm attempting to offer Network Zero which depends on ZeroMQ and allows you to:
+So in the spirit of PyGame Zero and GPIO Zero, I'm tentatively offering Network Zero which depends on ZeroMQ and allows you to:

 * Discover services